msimerson/mail-dmarc/README.md

 Each hash or hashref is appended to the dkim array.

 Finally, you can pass a coderef which won't be called until the dkim method is used to read the dkim results.
 It must return an array reference as described above.
-As a convenience, your can return the result of calling `$dmarc->dkim_from_mail_dkim($dkim_verifier)` to produce such an arrayref from a Mail::DKIM::Verifier object.

 The dkim result is an array reference.